Questions

 Are services at New Perspectives Psychology confidential?

-All personal information you or your youth disclose will be treated with great care and respect.
-Anything shared over the course of treatment will be kept strictly confidential and will not be released without your youth's consent (or that of a legal representative/guardian).
+All personal information a client discloses will be treated with great care and respect.
+Anything shared over the course of treatment will be kept strictly confidential and will not be released without the client's consent (or that of a legal representative/guardian).
 There are, however, certain circumstances where it may be required by law to break confidentiality for safety reasons.
 These include:

-1. If a youth's records are subpoenaed by a court order.
+1. If client's records are subpoenaed by a court order.

 3. If there is any reason to believes that a youth has been, or will be, abused or neglected, it is required to report this to authorities.